 Get Closer to Film | Kodak Ultra Max 400 Sony Film Simulation

-I think you gonna love this update.
+I think you're going to love this update.

 Last year around this time the Kodak Ultra Max used to be my favorite Sony Film Simulation recipe, since then many things changed, many Sony Film Simulations have been created, but sometimes it's time to get back to the roots, and where it all started.
 And it was high time for a New Update on the Kodak Ultra Max 400 Film Recipe.